ibm-cloud-docs/codeengine/appdeploy-plan.md

 You can define environment variables when you create your application, or when you update an existing application from the console or with the CLI.

 For more information about defining environment variables, see [Working with environment variables](/docs/codeengine?topic=codeengine-envvar).

+{{site.data.keyword.codeengineshort}} automatically injects certain environment variables into the app.
+For more information about automatically injected environment variables, see [Automatically injected environment variables](/docs/codeengine?topic=codeengine-inside-env-vars).

 ### Creating and running your app when using secrets and configmaps
 {: #app-option-secconfigmap}